bitboxer/manpages/README.md

 it will try to link the files to a place the `man` command automatically discovers.

-With rvm and chruby it works out of the box, but sadly for rbenv we need to [add hooks that](#using-this-with-rbenv) modify the `MANPATH` depending on the ruby version currently used.
+With rvm and chruby it works out of the box, but sadly for rbenv we need to [add hooks that](#using-this-with-rbenv) modify the `man` symlink depending on the ruby version currently used.

 # Installation